tri-cods/html-css/theory-to-practice.md

 ## Discussion Questions

 - In this workshop, we have focused on the fundametals of HTML and CSS.
 The point was to provide an introduction to the workings of websites.
-In practice, however, the websites that we desire to build will have complex use cases
+In practice, however, the websites that we desire to build will have complex use cases.
+What are some websites that you imagine building?
+What kinds of interactive features would you like to have in your website?

+- Some websites provide information clearly and in an enaging manner.
+Others might inundate with a barrage of information that leaves users mystified.
+What would you say are some of the characteristics of well-designed websites?
+Which websites do you consider a joy to use?
+What design elements (such as font, color, layout, and menus) stand out to you as being particularly important in making good websites?